 The Flint House

-Part of the Gingerman Restaurant Group, The Flint House can be found nuzzled inside Brighton’s newest south lane.
-It specialises in small plates and counter-side dining, as well as serves up brilliant cocktails from its cocktail bar and rooftop terrace.
-Grab your friends and venture down to sample a little bit of everything or opt for the chef’s menu with wine pairing for a taste of the chef’s favourites.
+The Flint House can be found nestled inside Brighton’s newest South Lane.
+It specialises in small plates and counter-side dining, and it serves up brilliant cocktails from its cocktail bar and rooftop terrace.
+Grab your friends and venture down to sample a little bit of everything, or opt for the chef’s menu with wine pairing for a taste of the chef’s favourites.

 13 Hanningtons Lane, Brighton, BN1 1GS